KTOS — Kratos Defense & Security Solutions, Inc.

 2. Strategic Updates and Business Highlights

-- Acquisitions: Closed on Nomad Global Communication Solutions and expect to finalize Orbit Technologies acquisition by Q1 2026.
+- Acquisitions: Closed on Nomad Global Communication Solutions, enhancing capabilities in mobile command and control systems.
+Orbit Technologies acquisition expected to close by Q1 2026.

 3. Forward Guidance and Outlook